 I shared my materials with others and became the trainer for internal exam prep courses.
 I made flashcards for myself and designed a full-length practice test for others (being a Certified Public Accountant, I am fully aware of how difficult a professional certification exam can be).
 I felt it was an important step to prepare my “students” for both the physical and mental rigors such a test can pose.

 I became active within ACAMS, especially in the area of education.
-In 2007, I was on the Task Force that wrote new questions for the actual exam, so I have developed a strong insight into the type and construction of the test questions.
+I was on the Task Force that wrote new questions for the actual exam, so I have developed a strong insight into the type and construction of the test questions.
 That being said, I do not have access to the actual exam questions and I do not ever reference the questions that I submitted for the exam then.

 Those that have used my practice test say that it is harder than the real exam and no one yet has claimed getting a higher score on mine than the actual exam.
 To me, that means I am doing something right.
 I believe that a great practice test will “kick your teeth in” and drive home areas of weakness in your knowledge base.